Thalidomide: The active substance in Contergan,

-Thalidomide is the active substance in the drug Contergan, which was developed in our laboratories in 1954.
-The substance when taken during a certain period in pregnancy could cause deformities in unborn children known as the “Thalidomide babies”.
+Thalidomide is the active substance in the drug marketed worldwide under different brands including Contergan, Distaval and Softenon.
+It was developed in our laboratories in 1954.
+When taken during a specific period in pregnancy, the substance could cause deformities in unborn children.
+The children affected by this substance are known as the “Thalidomide babies”.

 On this page, we provide an overview of the active substance.
 We explain exactly what Thalidomide is, how it was developed and how it acts in the body.
-We also address the question of how the medical product can cause deformities and why this was not discovered earlier.
+We also address how the medicinal product can cause deformities and why this was not discovered earlier.
 We will also provide a short overview of how Thalidomide is being used today.

 The chemical composition of Thalidomide